androbi-com/exmodcpp/README.md

 with a recent `cmake` and `clang`.
 The extensions "Copilot" and "C/C++ Advanced Lint" are installed with the standard ones provided by Microsoft (C/C++, CMake, CMakeTools).

-We also install `gnuplot-qt` for the `plot` application.
-As this application has a GUI you need to ssh into codespace using `gh`:
+We also install `gnuplot-qt` and `xauth` for the `plot` application.
+As this application has a GUI you need to ssh into codespace using `gh` with X forwarding

-    gh codespace ssh -- -X
+    gh codespace ssh -- -XY

+Check by running

+    ./build/plot/plot